redbadger/crux/docs/src/getting_started/ios.md

 ## Add the `Serde` package

-In order to serialize data across the "bridge" we need to add the "Serde" package to our project.
-You can do this with `File -> Add Packages` and search for "Serde".
+In order to serialize data across the "bridge" we need to add the [`Serde` package](https://github.com/starcoin-sdk/Serde.swift) to our project.
+You can do this with `File -> Add Packages` and search for "Serde" or "github.com/starcoin-sdk/Serde.swift".

 ## Add the bridging header